publishing-kit/cache/README.md

 PublishingKit/Cache is a wrapper around `tedivm/stash` to make it more convenient to work with, as well as a factory class to instantiate the Stash instance.

-In theory it should also be easy to add support for other PSR6-compatible caches.
+In theory it should also be easy to add support for other PSR6-compatible caches - support for these is coming.

 ## Structure